For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

 December can be a good month for bigger speckled trout, especially when we get colder weather fronts.
 Knowing what to cast, can make a big difference in what you catch.
 Hard baits like MirrOlures have put some big trout in the boat for me and for many other anglers over the years.
 The different series I prefer are the 17MR & 22MR (Catch 2000jr) suspending, 18MR, 51M and 52MR sinking baits.

-Colors: MirrOlure makes a lot of different colors but here are some of my go to colors around Southeast NC area waters.
+Colors; MirrOlure makes a lot of different colors but here are some of my go to colors around Southeast NC area waters.
 MirrOlure color codes: 11, 21, 26, 51, 704, 706, CFPR, CH, EC, HP, and Capt.
 Jot Custom color #1 (Pink back/white belly), #2 (purple back/pink belly) and #3 (Blue back/pink belly) colors in 17MR, #1 in 22MR & 52MR (only found at Tex’s Tackle shop) Any local tackle shop can help you with these color codes or at MirrOlure.com.
-Fishing Depths to use these lures; 17MR & 22MR use these lures in two to six feet of water (suspending).
-18MR, 51M & 52MR use these lures in four to fifth-teen plus feet of water with current (sinking).
+I’m really loving the new 17MR Chameleon series!! *See here: NEW!
+Chameleon Series Mirrodine Fishing Depths to use these lures; 17MR & 22MR use these lures in two to six feet of water (suspending).
+18MR, 51M & 52MR use these lures in four to fifth teen plus feet of water with current (sinking).
 If your lure is hitting the bottom go to a shallower running lure (suspending type).
 If the water is in the 50’s slow down your presentation.
 I am a firm believer in “you can work a MirrOlure to fast, you really can’t work them to slow.”

 As water temps drop, I really do enjoy using soft plastic lure.
 The reason I enjoy them more when the water temps fall is, less darn trash fish!!!
 Like Puffers, Bluefish and lizardfish that eat up my soft plastic lures!!
 Good looking scented lures that have been working very well for me when the water temps drop.
-Berkley Gulp three-inch shrimp, five-inch Jerkshad and of course the new Dragon tail!
-Gulp comes in many colors, but here is a few that I like for trout in (shrimp pattern); sugar spice glow, pearl white, Sangria & Scooby.
-In the Dragon tail I really like the colors scooby, sangria, big money, and key lime chrome.
-See the Dragon tail here https://alnk.to/ge6QBpx PS: they are on sale right now!!
+Berkley Gulp three-inch shrimp, five-inch Jerkshad and of course the new Turbo shrimp.
+Gulp comes in many colors, but here is a few that I like for trout in (shrimp pattern); sugar spice glow, pearl white, nuclear chicken, pink belly and flamingo chrome.
+See all Saltwater Gulp here: https://alnk.to/6mPofv6 Lots of Gulp is on sale now!

 The Berkley PowerBait Bonga saltwater series really impressed me last season and this one so far.
 I worked on this project, and I am really excited about these lures.
 There are three shapes in this series that I really like and come with a new saltwater scent: different from the regular PowerBait scent.
-I am really liking the Bonga Shad, Bonga Shrimp and Bonga Stick of this series! *Check them out here https://alnk.to/cSIC5G1 PS: they are on sale too!!
+I am really liking the Bonga Shad, Bonga Shrimp and Bonga Stick of this series!
+Electric chicken and sight flash colors have worked well for me lately. *Check them out here https://alnk.to/cSIC5G1 PS: they are on sale too!!

 I rig all my trout soft plastic lures on 1/16oz, 1/8oz and 1/4oz jigs heads in colors red, gray, or white and I always use a fluorocarbon leader when trout fishing.
 I use the Fusion 19 jig head series. *See here https://alnk.to/28RH5yg I prefer Berkley Pro Spec twenty pound in clear, thirty pound if the blues show up in numbers. *See here https://alnk.to/aLJ9PR2